 Leadership is a difficult term to define, but everyone knows what qualities they think great leaders possess.
 They're also certain they know the qualities that ineffective people show when they are thrust into leadership positions.

 Participants in executive training workshops are inevitably asked to describe the attributes and behaviors of leaders they admire.
 The results are consistent.

 - Real leaders treat everyone with respect

 - Their actions match their words

 - They challenge us to be our best

 - They coach

 - They support the growth of the people who work for them

 - They communicate effectively

-- Shares the big picture and works with us on the details
+- They share the big picture and pitch in on the details

 - Criticizes without foundation